 If you have any doubts, the Royal Veterinary College will test seeds, seedlings, or leaves to find out whether they are a danger to your donkey.
-See the Royal Veterinary College website for more information.
+See online www.rvc.ac.uk/research/laboratories/comparative-neuromuscular-diseases-laboratory/diagnostic-services#panel-atypical-myopathy-testing-for-vets-and-owners for more information.